Infisical/secrets-action/README.md

 - Configure a machine identity to use the "OIDC Auth" method.
 Set the bound audience, bound subject, and bound claims as needed for your setup.
 - Get the machine identity's ID.
 - Set `method` to oidc and configure the `identity-id` input parameter.
 Optionally, customize the JWT's aud field by setting the `oidc-audience` input parameter.
+- For debugging OIDC configuration issues, you can use GitHub's [actions-oidc-debugger](https://github.com/github/actions-oidc-debugger) tool.
+This tool helps you inspect the JWT claims and verify they match your configuration.

 ## Usage